 Most genera of conifers serve as hosts to needle casts.

 Most needle casts are caused by a characteristic group of ascomycetes in the class Leotiomycetes, order Rhytismatales, family Rhytismataceae (same group as the pathogen of tarspot, above!).
 There are at least 40 pathogenic species in this family in the U.S. These include the genera Bifusella, Cyclaneusma, Davisomycella, Elytroderma, Hemiphacidium, Lirula, Lophodermella, Lophodermium, Meloderma, and Meria.

 But some needle casts are caused by fungi in other groups of the Ascomycota.
 These include Swiss needle cast, caused by Nothophaeocryptopus gäumannii (Dothideomycetes: Capnodiales) and Rhabdocline needle cast, caused by Rhabdocline pseudotsugae (Leotiomycetes: Helotiales).
-The diseases caused by Rhizosphaera spp. are often called needle casts, but they are clearly needle blights .
+The diseases caused by Rhizosphaera spp. are often called needle casts, but they produce conidia throughout the growing season and can produce multiple generations per year , so are clearly needle blights.

 As noted above, needle casts have only one infection period per year and per generation.
 Some have an approximately one-year cycle, fruiting the year after infection.
 Others may reside in needles two or more years before fruiting.